 Those who left later had a much harder time--abused, threatened with death, and robbed by ISIS fighters at the checkpoints.
 “On July 17 Munir, his wife Salma, and daughter Hiam (not their real names) escaped, but had everything but their clothes stolen.
 Their parents "George" and "Marina" suffered losses too.
 ISIS terrorists took “Marina’s” jewelry, glasses, shoes, and even her false teeth.
 She begged to keep her shoes, but they took them,” leaving her barefoot for the journey, Dr. Jennings learned.
 “They also robbed her of her diabetes medicine and insulin needle, plus her blood pressure medicine and the machine to monitor it.”

 One lady suffered from severe psychological trauma from being nearly raped or killed, but she and her husband and son managed to reach safety, packed into a bus with other refugees.
 They are destitute.
 Others told of having been held captive, threatened with beheading, robbed of all their possessions, and eventually released.
 None of the people from Mosul or Qaraqosh felt that they would ever be safe in their homeland again.
 They have no place to go, however, because Turkey will not accept them, Syria is unsafe, as is most of Iraq.
-So they remain in Kurdistan.
+So they remain homeless and stateless..
 All need urgent humanitarian assistance.

 Consider the desperation of families who have lost homes, possessions, jobs, everything but the clothes on their backs.
 Please help us help them.
 You can donate by clicking on our 'Give Now' page on this site.